 How long can I drive on a temporary spare tire?

 Donut spare tires are not made for extended service.
-They have no tread to speak of; the carcass or body of the tire is not reinforced and there is no tread belt to protect it from projectiles and road imperfections.
+They have little tread to speak of, the carcass or body of the tire is not reinforced, and there is no belting to protect it from punctures and road imperfections.
 The tire is designed simply to get you to a repair facility.
 Most of these tires offer a maximum life of 70 miles.

 You may notice poor cornering, handling, and braking characteristics.
 The donut spare has a smaller footprint than a conventional tire, which translates into diminished braking, roadholding and handling.
 With the donut spare in place, you may find that, when braking, the vehicle dips to the side where the donut was mounted.
 Also, you may notice the vehicle pulling to that side.

 Yes, but the question is: where do you carry and stow it?
 Years ago, cars had spare tire wells to fit the full size spare so that it was out of the way.
-This space has been eliminated in order to produce smaller cars (and increased profits for the carmakers).
-It looks like we're stuck with donut spares.
-What's worse is that many new cars are doing away with spare tires altogether, opting for run-flat tires.
-To paraphrase one of my favorite morning stops: America runs on donuts.
+This space has been eliminated in order to save weight and space.
+It looks like we're stuck with donut spares, or no spares at all.